-Did Prince Albert really get shot saving Queen Victoria from assassination?
+Did Prince Albert really save Queen Victoria from assassination?

-The 2009 film The Young Victoria starring Emily Blunt looks at the early life of Queen Victoria.
+The 2009 film The Young Victoria and the 2016 television series Victoria, both looked at the early life of Queen Victoria.
 Her strict upbringing, the political machinations over who would be the next monarch, her struggling in the early years of her rule, and, of course, her romance and marriage to Albert, later Prince.

-In the film an assassination attempt is made on her life.
-Prince Albert throws himself across her to defend her and he is hit by the bullet.
+In the film and the television version an assassination attempt is made on her life.
+Prince Albert throws himself across her to defend her and in the film he is hit by the bullet.
 Did this really happen?
 Like many films there is a little bending of the facts to make a good story.

-There were several assassination attempts on Queen Victoria during her reign and the one featured in the film was an attempt on her life made by Edward Oxford, an eighteen year old, who, using two pistols, fired twice at the Queen as she and Prince Albert were riding past in a carriage on Constitution Hill.
+There were several assassination attempts on Queen Victoria during her reign and the one featured in both depictions was an attempt on her life made by Edward Oxford, an eighteen year old, who, using two pistols, fired twice at the Queen as she and Prince Albert were riding past in a carriage on Constitution Hill.

 The day after the attempted assassination, The Times reported that Oxford was giving a different account saying that the Prince was even trying to get out of the carriage.